dynamic

 • The more venerable families, especially, cling to the old times, when Downworlders were for killing.† (source)

-• Her stylish attire did not seem appropriate for a venerable grandmother, but it suited her figure--long-boned and still slender and erect, her resilient hands without a single age spot, her steel-blue hair bobbed on a slant at her cheek.† (source)
+• Her stylish attire did not seem appropriate for a venerable grandmother, but it suited her figure—long-boned and still slender and erect, her resilient hands without a single age spot, her steel-blue hair bobbed on a slant at her cheek.† (source)

 • Just after 9:00 she walked two blocks to the venerable Zimmertal Hotel, where she booked a room in Monica Sholes' name.† (source)

-• Green fumbled, and seemed to accidentally shut the Bible, whereupon the visiting legal dignitaries grinned and nudged each other, for this was a venerable court-room ploy-the lawyer who while reading from the Scriptures pretends to lose his place, and then remarks, as Green now did, "Never mind.† (source)
+• And finally—" Green fumbled, and seemed to accidentally shut the Bible, whereupon the visiting legal dignitaries grinned and nudged each other, for this was a venerable court-room ploy-the lawyer who while reading from the Scriptures pretends to lose his place, and then remarks, as Green now did, "Never mind.† (source)

 • Although the role of chief was a venerable and esteemed one, it had, even seventy-five years ago, become debased by the control of an unsympathetic white government.† (source)